Physical Disabilities and SSD

 A disability is anything that prevents a person from engaging in a substantial gainful activity.
 In other words, if you are unable to work and earn an income because of an injury or illness, it is considered a disability by the Social Security Administration.
 The disability must last for a year or more and prevent a person from doing any work, including his or her previous job or any other job.

 People of any age can be eligible for Social Security.
 Young people with children, middle-aged people and people who are approaching regular Social Security age can all get benefits if they suffer from a disability.
 Unfortunately, getting these benefits is not easy.
 In fact, it is one of the most complex areas of the law.
-The attorneys of the Law Office of Stephen Ross have the experience required to navigate through the system and help you get the benefits you are entitled to.
+The attorneys of Ross, Quinn and Ploppert have the experience required to navigate through the system and help you get the benefits you are entitled to.

 A wide range of physical disabilities, impairments and conditions can qualify you for Social Security Disability benefits, including:

 - Back injuries: Debilitating back pain often results from lifting injuries.

 - Repetitive stress injuries: Performing the same motions over time can lead to wearing out parts of your body such as your shoulder or your wrist.